getmoto/moto/docs/docs/getting_started.rst

 Stand-alone server mode
 ~~~~~~~~~~~~~~~~~~~~~~~

-Moto also comes with a stand-alone server allowing you to mock out an AWS HTTP endpoint.
-For testing purposes, it's extremely useful even if you don't use Python.
+Moto also comes with a stand-alone server allowing you to mock out the AWS HTTP endpoints.
+This is useful if you are using any other language than Python.

 .. sourcecode:: bash

     $ moto_server -p3000
      * Running on http://127.0.0.1:3000/

-However, this method isn't encouraged if you're using ``boto3``, the best solution would be to use a decorator method.
 See :doc:`server_mode` for more information.

 Recommended Usage